Scattering amplitudes in Quadratic Graivty in a general formalism: The full prescription and the universality properties of the effective action

-One may employ other gauges than the Stelle one.
-The advantage of this gauge is that several universality properties are known for the effective action.
+The LSZ formulas derived in the text are either \eqref{lsznose2} or \eqref{masem}, depending on the chosen approach.
+These formulas are based on the knowledge of the path integral $Z(J)$.
+The advantage of the gauge fixing term that Stelle employs in \cite{stelle1} is that several universality properties are known.
 The partition function in this gauge is

 Here the current coupling is $J_{\mu\nu} h^{\mu\nu}$ and $J_{\mu\nu}$ may be identified as the energy momentum tensor $J_{\mu\nu}=T_{\mu\nu}$ for an external source.
-The quantity $\lambda$ is simple a constant parameter in the gauge fixing term, as discussed in the previous section.
-As in those theories, the sources $K_{\mu\nu}$ and $L_\alpha$ are coupled to the nilpotent part of the BRST invariance.
+The quantity $\lambda$ is simply a constant parameter in the gauge fixing term, as discussed in the previous section.
+The quantities $K_{\mu\nu}$ and $L_\alpha$ are sources.
 The $\eta_a$ and $\overline{\eta}_a$ fields are the Faddeev-Popov ghosts and anti-ghost respectively.
 The standard transition amplitude is

 From the expression of the above functional, it follows that the gauge ghost action for the gravitational perturbation can be expressed as follows

 The operator related to the Stelle gauge choice is $F^\tau= \partial_\nu h^{\tau\nu}$.
 Furthermore $F^\tau_{\mu\nu}=\delta^\tau_\mu \partial_\nu$.
 The mass dimensions of the fields are directly seen from this action